BartJolling/jira-issue-clone/README.md

 - Review and adapt the code to properly deal with your custom field configuration

 ## Usage/Known Issues
-The clone button only gets added to the /browse/ page, when the page is loaded or refreshed.
-If you open an issue and don't see the button, press the <F5> function key to refresh.
+- The clone button only gets added to the /browse/ page, when the page is loaded or refreshed.
-Cloning an issue can take a few seconds.
-Once the cloning operation has been succesfull, you will be redirected to the newly cloned issue.
+- Cloning an issue can take a few seconds.
+During that time, a spinner will be displayed next to the clone button.
+Once the cloning operation has been successful, you will be redirected to the newly cloned issue.